 This neatly illustrates that money will accomplish only so much.

 Saudi Strategic Missile Force

-The secrecy surrounding the Saudi missile force that is stationed in the south of the country has been gradually lifted.
-For example, commercially available satellite imagery contributed to revealing that the country had bought in the 1980s, Chinese conventional Dong Feng-3 missiles with an estimated range of 2,500 km with a 2,000 kg warhead; these are reported to suffer from poor accuracy.
+The secrecy surrounding the Saudi missile force stationed in the south of the country has been gradually lifted.
+For example, commercially available satellite imagery contributed to revealing that the country had bought in the 1980s Chinese conventional Dong Feng-3 missiles with an estimated range of 2,500 km with a 2,000 kg warhead; these are reported to suffer from poor accuracy.
 The missiles are meant as means of retaliation in case of escalating conflict with Iran or Israel.

 The Saudi-American deal

-Corruption in Saudi Arabia has always been worst at the highest levels of the government, but long-term observers generally agree that corruption has trickled down during the last twenty years, due to the slowly rising cost of living and stagnating wages.
+Corruption in Saudi Arabia has always been worst at the highest levels of the government.
+Still, long-term observers generally agree that corruption has trickled down during the last twenty years due to the slowly rising cost of living and stagnating wages.
 Administrative corruption is still less widespread than in poorer Arab countries, such as Egypt and Syria.
 There is no real public accountability for bureaucrats, as there are no disclosure rules.
 The Majlis al-Shura is reluctant to deal with specific cases of misconduct, and the press is, with notable exceptions, generally tame.
 There are intra-bureaucratic integrity mechanisms in Saudi Arabia, such as an administrative supervision agency and a disciplinary board for bureaucrats, but these are generally ineffective.
-More important is the personality of the various ministers, which can have a significant impact on the level of corruption in their institutions – although even a reportedly hard-hitting reformer like Labour Minister Ghazi al-Gosaibi has been unable to clean up the large-scale influence peddling in his ministry.
+More important is the personality of the various ministers, which can have a significant impact on the level of corruption in their institutions – although even a reportedly hard-hitting reformer like Labour Minister Ghazi al-Gosaibi has been unable to clean up the large-scale influence-peddling in his ministry.
 In practice, the King is not able to supervise effectively the activities of his older brothers in their respective ministries.